-- Dried tube pasta (such as rigatoni, macaroni, penne) - Paint and brushes - String or cotton - Cocktail sticks - Polystyrene or foam blocks - Make a drying stand by using the polystrene or foam as a base for propping up your pasta to allow it to dry - if you leave painted pasta flat it will stick to whatever you've left it on.
-Press the cocktail sticks into your base leaving a little space between them so you can add the pasta easily. - 2.
-Choose your colours our necklaces utilise a small range of colours, from the common bluegreen of faience (an almost glass-like material used throughout Egypt) to red and yellow ochre colours of the pottery beads.
-You can easily research ancient Egyptian colours online one thing is certain, they liked blue and gold! - Using a full cocktail stick to 'hold' the pasta, paint in a range of the colours and allow to dry. - 4.
-Once dry, string the 'beads' onto the string or cotton.
-Be careful to allow enough length in the necklace to prevent choking.
-Can you make equally spaced patterns like the necklace on the right, or would you rather have a more random combination, like the necklace on the left?
+- Dried tube pasta (such as rigatoni, macaroni, penne) - Make a drying stand by using the polystrene or foam as a base for propping up your pasta to allow it to dry - if you leave painted pasta flat it will stick to whatever you've left it on.
+Press the cocktail sticks into your base leaving a little space between them so you can add the pasta easily. - Choose your colours our necklaces utilise a small range of colours, from the common bluegreen of faience (an almost glass-like material used throughout Egypt) to red and yellow ochre colours of the pottery beads.